travelgateX/documentation-site/content/hotel-x/faqs/frequently-asked-questions.md

 * To send it in the request whenever you run a Search
 * If you do not include any currency, then the settings by default currency configuration will be used

-**The currency should be always the same as room price currency, is it?**
+**Should the transaction currency be the same as the room price currency?**

 Yes, currency will remain consistent throughout the entire Booking flow, including cancellation policies.